Daniel J. Frey

 Selfishness.

-I am good, everyone else is bad, I deserve everything I want, I don’t care who I harm to get what belongs to me.
+I am good, everyone else is bad, I deserve everything I want, and I don't care who I harm to get what belongs to me.

 Selfishness.